pcsteppan/database-oeuvre/README.md

 Database Oeuvre
 =================

-Take every image of every painting/collage of twenty artists of the twentieth century.
-Then distill each image into a palette and arrange them chronologically.
+Take every image from an artist's oeuvre, then process each image into a palette and arrange them chronologically.

 Then print these images into a physical book.
 ![printed book of the project with stab binding](https://cdn.glitch.com/eee3898b-001d-4329-b12a-7a5714a25d06%2F20190307_154943.jpg?1552350044838)